sagyeah/sagyeah.github.io/_pages/about.md

 ---
-permalink: /
+permalink: /about/
-title: "Stephen Agyeah – Graduate Student in Applied Mathematics(Statistics & Data Science)"
+title: "About Stephen Agyeah"
+layout: page
 author_profile: true
 redirect_from:
   - /about/